Notes

 Key Polish-language search considerations:

-- Polish is a highly inflected language — the same noun appears in seven cases with different endings.
-Keyword targeting needs to account for grammatical variations, not just literal keyword matching
+• Polish is a highly inflected language — the same noun appears in seven cases with different endings.
+Keyword targeting needs to account for grammatical variations, not just literal keyword matching.

-- Voice search is growing — increasingly, Polish searches are spoken queries with natural sentence structure, not keyword fragments
+• Voice search is growing — increasingly, Polish searches are spoken queries with natural sentence structure, not keyword fragments.

 Social media and platform usage

 Polish internet users are heavy social media consumers.
 Facebook has very high penetration across age groups.
 TikTok has grown rapidly among under-30s.
-LinkedIn has strong penetration in the B2B and professional services sector in Warsaw, Kraków, and Wrocław.
+LinkedIn has strong penetration in B2B and professional services in Warsaw, Kraków, and Wrocław.

 This creates a two-channel requirement for Polish e-commerce: Allegro listing optimisation alongside Google SEO for brand and category awareness.
+Treating these as competing channels is a category error — they reach different intent moments.

-What Works for B2B Digital Marketing in Poland
+What works for B2B digital marketing in Poland

 Content marketing in Polish